beabock/biobert_dualsolo/README.md

 ## Limitations and Future Work

 This pilot study demonstrates proof-of-concept but has several limitations:
-- Small dataset size (XX abstracts total)
+- Small dataset size (58 abstracts total)
 - Manual curation required for training data
 - Domain-specific performance may vary
 - No multi-label classification for complex lifestyles